Code-Institute-Submissions/The-Builders-Shed-Milestone-1/README.md

 <h2>Features</h2>

-<p>Navbar - The Navbar was taken from the bootstarp example page and adapted for The Builders Shed page</p>
+<p>Navbar - The Navbar was taken from the bootstarp example page and adapted for The Builders Shed page.
+The navbar collapses down for a more compact mobile view.</p>

 <p>Home Page - The home page is designed to be the main landing page and too give you a breaff description about the builders shed</p>